 - Facilitate analysis of evidence to support collective decision making

-Chapin Hall’s Beth Horwitz, a Policy Analyst, leads our work in San Diego.
-Horwitz specializes in strategic policy initiatives related to youth homelessness, child welfare, and disconnected youth.
-Previously, she oversaw the Illinois Homeless Youth Prevention Planning Project.
-Researcher Dr. Melissa Kull partners with Horwitz on this work, bringing extensive experience on the use of data and research evidence to inform system change, particularly in the areas of youth and family homelessness.
+Beth Horwitz, a former Policy Analyst with Chapin Hall, led our work in San Diego.
+Researcher Dr. Melissa Kull partnered with Horwitz on this work, bringing extensive experience on the use of data and research evidence to inform system change, particularly in the areas of youth and family homelessness.
 Recent relevant work that Kull is applying to the San Diego project include efforts on a federally funded supportive housing demonstration project for families involved in the child welfare system; the validation of a housing instability screening tool for families participating in early childhood programs; and a system assessment of New York City’s youth homelessness services.

-For more information about this work in San Diego, including how it can be done in your community, contact Beth Horwitz.
+For more information about this work in San Diego, including how it can be done in your community, contact Melissa Kull.